 Do you and the other Rose Court members have a favorite snack?

 “Everyone has requested peanut butter cups.
 Nutella dips and sticks too.
 We go through those pretty quickly.
-One girl on the court, Sonaya, really loves Doritos.
+One girl on the court, Saniyah, really loves Doritos.
 Really [the Tournament Team] just raid the shelves at Costco for any snacks we want.”

 What is your favorite room in the Tournament House?